 - Calculate replacement needs for each occupation.
 Replacement needs estimate the number of job openings created when workers retire or permanently leave an occupation and need to be replaced.
 The BLS develops replacement rates using occupational employment data from the Current Population Survey (CPS).

 - Apply the BLS ratios to each occupation to calculate self-employed employment.

 - Calculate the difference between the base year occupational estimates and the target year projections.
 The difference represents the new jobs resulting from industry growth and from changes in staffing patterns.

-- Review the occupational employment projections.
+- Review the projections.

-Occupational Employment Projections Tables
+Occupational Employment Projections

-- Replacement Needs estimate of the number of job opportunities created when workers retire or permanently leave an occupation and need to be replaced.
+- Replacement needs estimate the number of job opportunities created when workers retire or permanently leave an occupation and need to be replaced.
 Replacement needs do not count workers who change jobs but remain in the same occupation.
 In most occupations, replacement needs provide more employment opportunities than job growth.

-- Total Job Openings are the sum of new jobs (growth) and replacement needs.
+- Total job openings are the sum of new jobs (growth) and replacement needs.

 - Wages are displayed in median hourly and annual wages at the estimated 50th percentile of the distribution of wages; 50 percent of workers in an occupation earn wages below, and 50 percent earn wages above the median wage.

 - Education and training levels are derived from the BLS training level definitions.

 NOTE: The BLS has implemented a new Separations methodology to supersede the replacement methodology.
 Under the new method, openings will be categorized by the following:

 The projections are based on the following assumptions:

 - The institutional framework of the U.S. economy will not change radically.